hyperknot/openfreemap/README.md

 Currently these tools are: [OpenStreetMap](https://www.openstreetmap.org/copyright), [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), [Planetiler](https://github.com/onthegomap/planetiler) , [MapLibre](https://maplibre.org/) and [Natural Earth](https://www.naturalearthdata.com/) and soon [tilemaker](https://github.com/systemed/tilemaker).
 OFM does not want to be an alternative to any of these projects.
 If the community decides, we can replace any of these tools.

 The scope of this repo is limited (see below).
-Once we figure out the technical details, ideally, there should be few commits here, while everything keeps working: the map tiles are automatically generated, HTTP servers are automatically updated and load balancing takes care of failing servers.
+Once we figure out the technical details, ideally, there should be few commits here, while everything keeps working: the map tiles are automatically generated, servers are automatically updated and load balancing takes care of failing servers.

 The [styles repo](https://github.com/hyperknot/openfreemap-styles) - on the other hand - is a possibly never ending development.

 Contributions are more than welcome!

 ### Limitations of this project